Easy No-Bake Cheesecake

 Why This Recipe Works

-- Skip the frustration of having to bake a cheesecake and deal with a water bath and potentially leaking into the springform pan, or potential cracking… this recipe only requires mixing and refrigerating.
+- No bake cheesecake.
+Skip the frustration of having to bake a cheesecake and deal with a water bath and potentially leaking into the springform pan, or potential cracking… this recipe only requires mixing and refrigerating.
 Easy peasy.

-- This recipe is made in a pie plate so you don’t have to fret over using a springform pan and removing the sides.
+- No springform pan needed.
+This recipe is made in a pie plate so you don’t have to fret over using a springform pan and removing the sides.

-- This cheesecake recipe is made without sour cream and doesn’t taste overly cream cheesy as we only use 1 block of cream cheese, unlike other recipes that use 2-3.
+- Perfect cream cheese flavor balance.
+This cheesecake recipe is made without sour cream and doesn’t taste overly cream cheesy as we only use 1 block of cream cheese, unlike other recipes that use 2-3.
 The splash of vanilla extract and spritz of lemon juice also add flavor and interest as well.

 - Graham Cracker Crust: Use a homemade crust or store bought.
 I always use homemade as I think it tastes a million times better.